duncandc/Clustering_Crisis/figures/README.md

 # Figures

-This directory us used to store figures created during the analysis
+This directory is used to store figures created during the analysis